 Combine Cadet Force

-The Co-op Academy Walkden CCF is sponsored by the Ministry of Defence and the Department of Education.
-The Combined Cadet Force (CCF) is recognised as a first class, extracurricular activity for the development of young people, providing exciting opportunities for cadets to exercise responsibly and learn leadership skills in a disciplined environment.
+Our Combined Cadet Force is sponsored by the Ministry of Defence and the Department of Education.
+The Combined Cadet Force (CCF) is recognised as a first class, extracurricular activity.
+It provides opportunities to exercise and learn leadership skills in a disciplined environment.

 Very few schools offer this opportunity to their pupils, we are very proud that we do.

-Duke of Edinburgh Award
+Duke of Edinburgh Award;

 Cadet Unit Staff